-Performance tips and tricks, provided some quick tips for improving performance.
-This chapter, while covering some of the same ground, provides more background on the basic design issues for improving performance.
-It also explains how to work with RunTimeStatistics.
+The previous section provided some quick tips for improving performance.
+This section, while covering some of the same ground, provides more background on the basic design issues for improving performance.

+This section also explains how to work with RunTimeStatistics.

 Application and database design issues